Rome with teenagers: the best things to do in Rome with teens for a trip you’ll all love (updated for 2026)

 The best matches to go for are those at the beginning of the football calendar and against smaller teams.

-The Rome-Lazio Darby is charged with rivalry between supporters so I advise against getting tickets for that one, especially if this is your first time in Rome or at the stadium.
+The Rome-Lazio Derby, on the other hand, is charged with rivalry between supporters so I advise against getting tickets for that one, especially if this is your first time in Rome or at the stadium.

 Read here >> how to go see a soccer match in Italy as a family

-The Museum of Illusions is one of Rome’s best attractions in Rome for teens who want to immerse themselves in something fun, colorful and social media friendly.
+The Museum of Illusions is one of Rome’s best attractions in Rome for teens mom a rainy day or when you want something easy, indoors and easy to slot into your sightseeing itinerary.

 The museum only opened in 2023 and is one of the few museums in Rome for teens that doesn’t involve history or traditional art.
 Perfect for a break from sightseeing!